Certificate

 6.2.1.3.
 Clarification of Power Terminology

 6.2.2.
-Factors Contributing to Peak Power Development
+Factors Contributing Peak Power Development

 6.2.3.
 Structural Aspects Conditioning Power Production